bbauska/Coursera-Bootstrap/readme.md

 To help the usemin package work, I need to add in a little bit of code into my index.html file.

-Right before the first link there, I\'m going to add in a mark up here, which says !\-- build:css.
+Right before the first link there, I&apos;m going to add in a mark up here, which says !\-- build:css.

-Now, this !\--, as you\'ll recognize, is a comment from html perspective.
+Now, this !\--, as you&apos;ll recognize, is a comment from html perspective.

-Inside that comment, I\'m going to include that this particular line is going to be used by the use menu in order to recognize the block of code that specifies all the CSS files that need to be transferred.
+Inside that comment, I&apos;m going to include that this particular line is going to be used by the use menu in order to recognize the block of code that specifies all the CSS files that need to be transferred.